Felixiose/scMVAE/README.md

 > This repository contains the implementation of our Semester Project for the class Deep Learning 263-3210-00L at ETH Zurich.
-> To run this project follow the steps layed out below
+> To run this project follow the steps layed out below.

 ## Installation & Configuration